-2017/18 is the final year of the Audit Commission’s appointments in England.
-For audits of accounts from 2018/19, Devon County Council has opted into the arrangement that Public Sector Audit Appointments Limited (PSAA) will appoint the Council’s external auditors.
+For audit of accounts from 2018/19, Devon County Council has opted into the arrangement that Public Sector Audit Appointments Limited (PSAA) will appoint the Council’s external auditors.
 More information at Notice of appointment of auditor from 2018/19.
 Each year the external auditor issues an annual audit letter summarising the key messages arising from the audit.

 We also carry out internal audit with Devon Audit Partnership to ensure that statutory financial responsibilities are achieved, and to assist managers in the effective delivery of services, seeking to ensure value for money.
 We maintain close cooperation with the external auditor to reduce overall audit costs.